 Personal data about other people which you provide to us

-If you provide personal data to us about someone you must ensure that you are entitled to disclose that personal data to us and that, without us taking any steps to verify this, we may collect, use and disclose that personal data as described in this Privacy Notice.
-It is your responsibility to inform the individual concerned of this Privacy Notice.
+If you provide personal data to us about someone you must ensure that you are entitled to disclose that personal data and information to us and that, without us taking any steps to verify this, we may collect, use and disclose that personal data as described in this Privacy Notice.
+It is your responsibility to inform the individual concerned of this Privacy Notice, where required to do so.

 How we use your personal information to provide our services